 The Community Principles Guide

-This document, the Community Principles Guide, is the second in a series of four documents and one database that make up the Climate Receiver Places Guide
+This document, the Community Principles Guide, is the second in a series of three documents and one assessment tool that make up the Climate Receiver Places Guide

 In this document, we first define a set of goals for climate receiver places to strive for.
 These set the tone as ways of thinking and the lens through which the reader views the second part of this document, the principles.